Updated: February 6, 2026

 Both Lisbon and Porto have all the facilities needed for healthy seniors and have some of the best retirement villages in Portugal close to them.
 If you are on the hunt for a fine dining restaurant or want to enjoy a museum or art gallery, then living in close proximity to a bustling city means that there is always something to get involved in.

-Access to leading golf courses, water sports, and other activities, such as hiking and yoga, are also key reasons why more retirees than ever before are seeking out retirement living options in Portugal’s two biggest cities.
+Access to leading golf courses, water sports, and other activities, such as hiking and yoga, is also a key reason why more retirees than ever before are seeking out retirement living options in Portugal’s two biggest cities.

 Find Your Perfect Home for Senior Living with Goldcrest